 Project Summary - PI.17.04

-This project focusses on the development of quality of life (QOL) indicators and associated definitions to measure effectiveness of DFV MBCPs, including QOL indicators for women and children who have experienced domestic and family violence.
+This project focuses on the development of quality of life (QOL) indicators and associated definitions to measure effectiveness of domestic and family violence (DFV) men's behaviour change programs (MBCPs), including QOL indicators for women and children who have experienced domestic and family violence.
 The research will be completed in Victoria, South Australia and Queensland.

 It will include a literature review to identify QOL measures for DFV interventions that have been developed with the direct involvement of clients.
-Semi-structured interviews with women (80) and men (20) (a minimum of 25 women and 5 men from any one state) which will include the administration of a QOL instrument across the domain areas of wellbeing related to physical, psychological, social and environmental factors.
+Semi-structured interviews with 100 women will include the administration of a QOL instrument across the domain areas of wellbeing related to physical, psychological, social and environmental factors.
 Engagement of DFV partner services will also occur through the project advisory group and practitioner workshop to support development of evaluation mechanisms inclusive of QOL indicators.

 Dr Helen McLaren, Flinders University